Build a Support Team

 If we’re no longer able to care for ourselves, are thinking of hurting ourselves, or hurting someone else – it’s critical to reach out and get support as soon as possible.

-This guide will help us decide who best to reach out to and how to get the support we need.
+This guide will help us decide who best to reach out to and how to get the support we need in times of crisis.